-Marine Conservation Institute works to increase protection and enhance conservation measures for US marine protected areas throughout the Western and Central Pacific Ocean, including the recently created Rose Atoll and Pacific Remote Islands Marine National Monuments.
-We played a major role in the 2009 designation of these monuments, as well as the 2006 designation of Papahānaumokuākea, the very first marine national monument.
-These protected areas are home to some of the most biologically diverse and pristine coral reef ecosystems in the world and serve as sanctuaries for many species of marine wildlife.
+Marine Conservation Institute works to secure permanent protection for important ecosystems throughout the Western and Central Pacific Ocean, including the recently expanded Pacific Remote Islands Marine National Monument.
+At 490,343 square miles, the expanded monument is now the largest protected area on Earth, land or sea.
+President Obama’s expansion, announced on September 25, 2014, was a crowning moment of nearly a decade of Marine Conservation Institute’s efforts.
+In years prior, we played a central role in the 2009 designation of the Rose Atoll and the original Pacific Remote Islands Marine National Monument, as well as the 2006 designation of Papahānaumokuākea, the very first marine national monument.
+These protected areas are home to some of the most biologically diverse and pristine coral reef ecosystems in the world and serve as refuges for many species of marine wildlife.

 Using our unique blend of expertise in science and public policy, we work closely with our federal, state, and non-governmental partners to address these and other ocean challenges.
-With good management, sound science, and adequate resources, these special marine national monuments will be preserved for their ecological, historical and scientific value for generations to come.
+With good management, sound science, and adequate resources, these special marine national monuments will be preserved for their ecological and cultural value for generations to come.